 Awarded to 7 students to attend the 2017 CRS Annual Meeting in Boston, Massachusetts.

 Awarded to 12 students to attend the 2016 CRS Annual Meeting in Seattle, Washington.

 2015 Nicholas Peppas Student Travel Grant Program

-Awarded to six students attend the 2015 CRS Annual Meeting in Edinburgh, Scotland.
+Awarded to 6 students to attend the 2015 CRS Annual Meeting in Edinburgh, Scotland.

 2014 Alexander "Sandy" Florence Fellowship